 To reheat it in the oven, wrap it in aluminum foil and place it in a preheated 350F oven until warm, about 10 to 15 minutes.

-- If you don’t have buttermilk, you can use 1 cup of milk + 1 tablespoon white vinegar.
+- If you don’t have buttermilk, you can make curdled milk.
+Use 1 cup of milk + 1 tablespoon white vinegar.
 Simply add the vinegar to the milk and let it curdle for 5 minutes before using it.

 How Do I Make Cornbread Moist?